-Condition and context-The District's balances for cash and investments comprised over \$2.8 million, or 31 percent of total assets.
+Condition and context-The District's balances for cash and investments comprised over \$3.2 million, or 34 percent of total assets.
 Additionally, the District processed a significant amount of cash receipts and disbursements during the year.
 However, the District did not have adequate internal control policies and procedures over its bank accounts and cash-handling activities.
 For example, the same person performed many responsibilities over these areas without an independent review, which could make monies more susceptible to potential loss, theft, or misuse.
 Specifically, the District did not:

-- Have written policies and procedures for handling cash receipts and disbursements, including making electronic transfers, payments, and withdrawals from bank accounts, and maintaining the records and documentation that should be prepared to process these transactions. - Maintain copies of authorizing signatory cards for its bank accounts. - Separate the responsibilities of collecting, recording, and depositing cash receipts; initiating and approving disbursements, withdrawals, and transfers; and reconciling bank accounts.
+- Have written policies and procedures for handling cash receipts and disbursements, including making electronic transfers, payments, and withdrawals from bank accounts, and maintaining the records and documentation that should be prepared to process these transactions. - Separate the responsibilities of collecting, recording, and depositing cash receipts; initiating and approving disbursements, withdrawals, and transfers; and reconciling bank accounts.
 One person was responsible for performing these duties without another person's independent review. - Have procedures to control electronic payments and electronic transfers of funds between accounts. - Reconcile all bank accounts to the applicable check registers, cash receipt logs, and other accounting records at least monthly, resolving differences in a timely manner and adjusting the accounting records as appropriate.
 In addition, the District did not perform monthly reconciliations of its monies held with the County Treasurer.
 Also, the District did not properly adjust its accounting records for discrepancies or reconciling items until after year-end.